What Is PEX Piping?

 Get a Quote for Your Home PEX Repipe

 Here at Repipe Specialists, we've fully replaced the plumbing in over 75,000 homes since 1991.
-An Uponor PEX-A repipe is not only the most cost-effective plumbing choice, but it will also save you financially into the future (we back our repipes with a lifetime warranty).
-We continually get positive customer feedback from customers about their overall home repipe experiences.
-We often exceed their expectations on:
+An Uponor PEX-A repipe isn't just the most cost-effective plumbing choice—it can also save you money over time (We back all our repipes with a lifetime warranty.)
+We regularly receive positive feedback from homeowners about their overall repipe experience, and we often exceed expectations when it comes to:

 Schedule a free in-home consult, and one of our local repipe consultants will explain all your PEX repipe options and provide you with a written, fixed-price quote.